Chinese Eggplant in Garlic Sauce

 • Add the ingredients for the garlic sauce-EXCEPT for the vegetable oil, garlic, and ginger-to a bowl and whisk them together.
 Set aside.

-• To cook the garlic sauce, heat the vegetable oil in a small pan.
-Add the freshly grated garlic and the freshly grated ginger, and cook for 1-2 minute.
-Cooking it for longer will mellow the garlic more; just stir it constantly so it doesn't burn.
+• To cook the garlic sauce, heat the vegetable oil in a large pan over medium-low heat.
+Add the garlic and ginger, and cook for 1-2 minutes, stirring constantly so the garlic mellows a bit.

 • Pour in the sauce mixture you set aside earlier, stir, and bring to a boil.
 Reduce to a simmer, and let the sauce cook for 3-5 minutes until it thickens.
-Remove from heat.
+Transfer to a bowl.

 Notes

-Note 1: If using Japanese or graffiti eggplant, use 2 to 3 of them.
+Note 1: If using Japanese or graffiti eggplant, use 2-3 of each.
+If using American eggplant, use 1 small one.

 Nutrition